Jessica and Joe are the owners of Foxcreek and have been breeding for over 30 years, having experience in a variety of dog related adventures.

 The Scottie is a sturdy little dog with short legs, and the way they are groomed can make them look even shorter.
 The head is long in proportion to the rest of the dog.
-As puppies they look like they are all head.
+Scottish Terrier puppies can look like they are all head.
 They are a solidly built little dog that comes in a few different colors; which include black, wheaten, or brindle.
 Scotties can have some health problems, and a responsible breeder prevents breeding of those problems, although no matter much prevention is taken, sometimes problems may occur.
 Life expectancy is about 12 -15 years.

 Never hit or harshly discipline a Scottie, and never play aggressive games like wrestling or tug of war.

-When choosing a Scottie as your pet and family companion, many people feel that one sex is better than another.
+When choosing a Scottie puppy as your pet and family companion, many people feel that one sex is better than another.
 Most people think a female is the better choice, when in actuality, both make satisfactory pets.